 In the reflections on the war from around September 1941, from which passage no. 2 is taken, Heidegger seems to accept that there is at least a kind of conditional or provisional legitimacy of viewing the war in realistic terms, on the plane of clashing versions of nihilism.
 And Heidegger is clearly on Germany’s side.
 It might be futile to fight against bad metaphysics with guns, but one can still win a war with them.
 And clearly, if Germany had developed the atomic bomb before the Allies, and used it, she could have won.

 The Second World War is over.
 The interwar fascist movements—which I call the Old Right—were defeated.
 But the New Right is continuing the battle on the metapolitical plane: creating and propagating new ways of seeing the world and dwelling in it.
 We are still fighting for nationalism against globalization, for rootedness against cosmopolitanism, for identity against homogeneity, individualism, consumerism, and inauthenticity.
-We are still fighting for a world in which international capitalism has no place and international Jewry has no power.
+We are fighting for a world in which every people has a homeland, Jews included, but in which the deracinating, leveling, and homogenizing forces of cosmopolitan ideologies, global capitalism, transnational elites, and international Jewry have no power.

 But, properly understood, Heidegger’s historical anti-humanism does not lead to passivity and quietism.

 First, for Heidegger, humanism is a false theory of man’s relationship to history.
 But historical change and human agency are real.
 Heidegger wishes to discard the false theory and replace it with a better one.
 He does not wish to abandon human agency and historical change as such, except insofar as they are influenced by a false self-understanding.
 Human agency may not be what the humanists say it is, but it still exists, thus it is still possible to fight for a better world.